 10 signs of sickness that marijuana leaves can show

 Symptoms of sickness in marijuana leaves are very useful in identifying problems.
-If you didn’t see disease symptoms in your leaves, you wouldn’t know there’s a problem.
+If you didn’t see any leaf problems, you wouldn’t know there’s an issue.
 While you might prefer not to see signs of disease, it’s always best to prepare for the worst.

 No matter how well you take care of your ganja, there’s a possibility of developing deficiencies or diseases.
 Most cannabis deficiencies display browning or crispy weed leaves.
 Hopefully, our cannabis leaf chart can help you spot any issues before developing serious problems like windburn leaf spots.

 Cannabis leaf chart